Lucyjpjones/lj-fscr/README.md

 `Sensitive data` for your project can either be stored in your environment settings or be added to an env.py file in your workspace.

-If you would like to add the `Social account login` feature to your site they're many useful online guides which will help to get you set up.
-The
 <details>
 <summary>More details on creating an env.py file</summary>
 <p>